osandadeshan/markdown-quiz-generator/README.md

 If you want to do it manually, simply run (within the application already downloaded): <br>
 `python -m pip install -r requirements.txt`

-### Generate quizzes
+### Generating quizzes
 The application will generate all the **.md** (Markdown) files that are inside the folder `./markdown-quiz-files/**`, note that in the folder there is already a quiz (sample-quiz.md).

 You can add as many as you want, all will be generated in separate files.

-To generate the quizzes, there are two batch files,
+To generate quizzes, there are two batch files,
 1. `generar-local.bat` \
 It is a batch file that simply executes `python generator.py` and will generate the quizzes including the required libraries (Bootstrap, jQuery) to execute it independently in the browser (usually to verify that everything is fine).